Minoration via Mixed Volumes and Cover's Problem for General Channels: Introduction

+The supremum of stochastic processes is a major topic in high-dimensional probability \cite{boucheron2004concentration,vershynin2018high,van2014probability}, and has found applications in many fields including asymptotic statistics, learning theories, and Banach space theories \cite{dudley,geer,geer2,ledoux2013probability}.
+Information theory, since the 1970s, has long been a major testbed of high-dimensional probability tools such as hypercontractivity and concentration of measure \cite{ahlswede1976spreading,ahlswede_bounds_cond1976}.

-In this paper we give a complete solution to an open problem in information theory by Thomas Cover in 1987 about the capacity of a relay channel (\cite{cover}; see also the reproduction of texts in \cite[Section~1]{WuBarnesOzgur}), by unveiling an interesting link between information inequalities and the minoration problem (see Section~\ref{sec_application} ahead).
-Since \cite{ahlswede1976spreading,ahlswede_bounds_cond1976}, information theory has long been a major testbed of high-dimensional probability tools.
+In this paper we give a complete solution to an open problem in information theory by Thomas Cover in 1987 about the capacity of a relay channel (see \cite{cover}, \cite[Section~1]{WuBarnesOzgur}), by unveiling a link between information inequalities and the supremum of stochastic processes.
+Background on the relay channel and Cover's problem will be given in Section~\ref{sec_cover} ahead.
+Our solution to Cover's problem is given in Section~\ref{sec_general}.
+Previous solutions for the Gaussian \cite{WuBarnesOzgur}\cite{bai} and the binary symmetric \cite{BarnesWuOzgur-BSC} cases were based on rearrangement inequalities or constrained optimal transport in 2-norm, which are specialized to those channel distributions.
+Other approaches based on measure concentration \cite{Zhang,WuOzgur,WuOzgurXie,WuOzgur-general} and reverse hypercontractivity \cite{liuozgur} (building on a method of \cite{lvv2018,liu_thesis,liu18}) apply for general channels but are not strong enough in the regime of interest for Cover's problem.

-First, we study how mixed-volume inequalities from convex geometry can be used in deriving lower bounds on the supremum, which, in hindsight, appears to be a quite natural approach.
-We shall focus on processes of the form of inner products $\{\left<z,Y\right>\}_{z\in\mathcal{A}}$, where $\mathcal{A}\subseteq \mathbb{R}^N$ is the index set of the process and $Y$ is a random variable on the vertices of a convex polytope $\mathcal{C}$ whose distribution is defined in a certain way by the geometry of $\mathcal{C}\subseteq \mathbb{R}^N$.
-Then we will show that (Section~\ref{sec_glemma})

-for any $l>0$, where ${\sf P}_l(\mathcal{A})$ denotes the packing number under the convex distance defined by the polar of $\mathcal{C}$.
-Note that the same upper bound applies when the packing number is replaced by the covering number.
-We prove \eqref{e_intro1} using a simple argument based on the Alexandrov-Fenchel inequality about mixed-volumes.
-Roughly speaking, we will relate $\mathbb{E}[\sup_{z\in\mathcal{A}}\left<z,Y\right>]$ to a mean-width--like quantity, whereas ${\sf P}_l(\mathcal{A})$ is related to a volume-like quantity.
-Just like the volume can be upper bounded in terms of the surface area in isometric inequalities, the volume can also be upper bounded in terms of the mean-width; both are special cases of the Alexandrov-Fenchel inequality.

-While the volume argument is frequently used in bounds for the covering and packing numbers, this particular application of the mixed-volume argument appears to be new.
-Let us remark that Talagrand used a convex geometry argument for the proof of Sudakov's (Gaussian) inequality \cite[Section~3.3]{ledoux2013probability} and extensions to canonical processes with distributions of the form $c\exp(-|x|^{\alpha})$ \cite{tal_canonical}.
-His argument is clearly different from ours and in particular does not involve mixed-volumes.

-If $\mathcal{C}$ is taken to be the centered ball or hypercube, then \eqref{e_intro1} implies lower bounds for the Gaussian processes and the Rademacher processes, which recovers or improves some known inequalities under certain settings (Section~\ref{sec_sud}, \ref{sec_rad}).
-However, as mentioned, our main motivation was an open problem in information theory posed by Thomas Cover in 1987 (Section~\ref{sec_application}), for which we need to consider non-product sets.